peterconsuegra/wordpresspluslaravel/readme.md

 ## Wordpresspluslaravel project

-Wordpresspluslaravel is a simple WordPress implementation with Laravel 5.1.x that only uses four steps.
+Wordpresspluslaravel is a simple WordPress implementation with Laravel 5.1.x that only uses six steps.
 It leverages all the power of thousands of WordPress developers added to Laravel's performance in an MVC (Model View Controller) software design pattern.
-This project is ideal for Rails developers who are moving to PHP.
+This technology is ideal for creating a powerful laravel dashboard for WordPress site

 ## Contributing